jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

 centralAnalyzerUseCache       | Sets whether the Central Analyer will cache results.
 Cached results expire after 30 days.                  | true ossindexAnalyzerEnabled       | Sets whether the OSS Index Analyzer will be enabled.                      | true ossindexAnalyzerUseCache      | Sets whether the OSS Index Analyzer will cache results.
+Cached results expire after 24 hours.              | true ossindexServerId              | The id of a server defined in the settings.xml to retrieve the credentials (username and password) to connect to OSS Index instance; not it is not required to have a registered account and use this configuration. | &nbsp;
-Cached results expire after 24 hours.              | true nexusAnalyzerEnabled          | Sets whether Nexus Analyzer will be used (requires Nexus Pro).
+nexusAnalyzerEnabled          | Sets whether Nexus Analyzer will be used (requires Nexus Pro).
 This analyzer is superceded by the Central Analyzer; however, you can configure this to run against a Nexus Pro installation. | true nexusUrl                      | Defines the Nexus Server's web service end point (example http://domain.enterprise/service/local/).
 If not set the Nexus Analyzer will be disabled. | &nbsp;
 nexusServerId                 | The id of a server defined in the settings.xml that configures the credentials (username and password) for a Nexus server's REST API end point.
 When not specified the communication with the Nexus server's REST API will be unauthenticated. | &nbsp;